 A toddler pillow, as the name implies, is for children – usually 8 years old or younger.
 An adult pillow is just too big and bulky for a child, and is an awkward fit for cribs or toddler beds.

 A toddler pillow usually measures 13″ x 18″, or 14″ x 19″.

 A Standard sized pillow measures 20″ x 26″.

 This used to be the “standard” size; now it’s usually the option for Twin and Full-sized beds.
 They are a good fit for the smaller mattresses, but don’t offer enough “pillow real estate” for the average person.

 Also referred to as Jumbo, or Super Standard.

 A Standard/Queen pillow measures 20″ x 28″.
 They are a compromise between a Standard size, and a Queen size.
-This is the size that you’ll most commonly find in department stores.
+This is also the size that you’ll most commonly find in department stores.

 A Queen pillow measures 20″ x 30″.

-As the extra 4″ of length would suggest, they feel like a super long Standard pillow.
+As the extra 4″ of length would suggest, of course, they feel like a super long Standard pillow.
 Queen pillows are designed with the 30″ length so that two pillows will cover the mattress when placed side by side.

 And finally, we have the King-sized pillow, which measures 20″ x 36″.
 Two of these pillows, side by side, will almost cover the surface of a King mattress.